akshitagupta20/Green-Travel/README.md

 2.Open TERMINAL cd into the project you just created and type "npm install" to install all the requirements necesaary for scss.

-3.Now open package.json and in there, their is a command mentioned in script compile:sass run this comand on your terminal and you will be able to checkoutmy beautiful webpage.
+3.Now open package.json and in there, their is a command mentioned in script compile:sass run this comand on your terminal and you will be able to check out my beautiful webpage.